syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 * `NewDate` - Gets a date which is currently selected.
 * `Cancel` - Gets or sets whether to cancel the selected date value update.

-Users are restricted to select a blackout date from dropdown, but can be set through editor.
+Users are restricted to select a blackout date from dropdown, however user can give text input through editor.
 As selecting a blackout date leads to crash, we can cancel the change using `DateChanging` event.

 N> `DateChanging` event is called before the `SelectedDateChanged` event when a date is selected.